-Whitley Abbey Primary School operates a complaint procedure which will be followed where a pupil or parent raises a concern about poor practice towards a pupil that initially does not reach the threshold for child protection action.
+- 11.17.1 Whitley Abbey Primary School operates a complaint procedure which will be followed where a pupil or parent raises a concern about poor practice towards a pupil that initially does not reach the threshold for child protection action.
 Poor practice examples include unfairly singling out a pupil or attempting to humiliate them, bullying or belittling a pupil or discriminating against them in some way.
-Complaints are managed by the Headteacher, other members of the senior leadership team and governors.
-Our complaints policy is available on the school website

-Complaints from staff are dealt with under Whitley Abbey Primary School's complaints and disciplinary and grievance procedures.
-(Also refer to Low level concerns)

-Complaints which escalate into a child protection concern will automatically be managed under Whitley Abbey Primary School's child protection procedures.
+Complaints are managed by the headteacher, other members of the senior leadership team and governors.
+Our Complaints Policy is available online. - 11.17.2 Complaints from staff are dealt with under Whitley Abbey Primary School's complaints and disciplinary and grievance procedures.
+(Also refer to Low level concerns) - 11.17.3 Complaints which escalate into a child protection concern will automatically be managed under Whitley Abbey Primary School's child protection procedures.